FREE U.S. SHIPPING

 Aluminum is a drug.
-It alters the natural functions of the body, like all drugs do.
+It alters the natural functions of the body like all drugs do.
 In aluminum’s case, the aluminum salts combine with watery sweat to form a gel plug.
 That clogs the sweat glands and minimizes wetness.
-Aluminum percentages range from 10-21% in products over the counter to reflect “strength” of the deodorant.
+Aluminum percentages range from 10-21% in products over the counter to reflect the “strength” of the deodorant.

 I knew that the higher percentage of aluminum also meant a higher likelihood my clothes would be ruined and a higher likelihood I would be disappointed when they don’t work.
 Plus, “stronger” antiperspirants come with a stronger fragrance that leads to a whole other set of frustrating side effects.

 I recently found out that aluminum containing compounds can actually increase the counts of odor-causing bacteria.
 I was definitely in the vicious cycle of application, residue on clothing, and powder fresh fragrance lingering wear after wear, wash after wash.
 Ever been there?
 Know what I am talking about?

 So I sweat regardless of the strength of the antiperspirant I use.
 And the higher I went up in the aluminum percentages, the worse the side effects on my clothing and wallet.